metason/ARlog/README.md

 # ARlog
-Post-hoc Inspection of Mobile AR Applications using ARKit
+Post-hoc Inspecting of Mobile AR Applications using ARKit